C319 Physics-Astronomy Building

 Suggested First-Year Courses: MATH 124, MATH 125, MATH 126; MATH 308, MATH 324; PHYS 121, PHYS 122, PHYS 123.
-At community colleges it is better to take courses in physics, chemistry, mathematics, and computer science than the usual introductory astronomy courses.
+At community colleges it is better to take courses in physics, chemistry, mathematics, and computer science rather than the usual introductory astronomy courses.

 Department Admission Requirements

 PHYS 121, PHYS 122, PHYS 123 (or full transfer equivalent) with a 2.00 cumulative GPA for the three courses.